djunicode/canteen-automation-web/README.md

 python3 manage.py runserver
 ```

-**Note:** 1) Before adding or commiting to git, please run `black .` inside this directory.
+**Note:** 1) Before adding or commiting to git, please run `black canteenAutomation/`, `black canteenWeb/` and `black canteenApp/` inside this directory.
 This is important because we are using Black code formatter for this project and Travis build will fail otherwise.
 <br>
 2) The database we are using is sqllite3 for the prototype.
 We may change it to PostgreSQL later.